UbaidUrRehmanUH/Loan-Approval-Data-Analysis-And-Machine-Learning-/README.md

 - Review the exploratory data analysis (EDA) section to understand the dataset.
 - Experiment with the preprocessing and modeling pipeline to adapt it for other datasets.

-## License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute this code for personal or commercial purposes, provided that proper credit is given.
-See the `LICENSE` file for more details.

 ## Contributions